leemathewbrooks/laravel-queue-raw-sqs/Readme.md

 ## Configuration

-To configure the driver you need to add the following element to the `connections` array in `config/queue.php`
+To configure the package, add the following element to the `connections` array in `config/queue.php`

 ```php
 'rawsqs' => [